cschwartz/cschwartz.net/content/posts/2025-06-04-scaling-governance-beyond-secondary-assets.md

 Why does that matter?
 - A user-deployed app on a PaaS?
 IT operations, log ingestion, and system-level hardening are already managed at the platform level.
 - A citizen-developer app on a no-code platform?
 Enforce who can build, what data they access, and which integrations they use - all through the platform.
 - A machine learning notebook in a managed environment?
-Identity, compute isolation, and data access are manage by the workspace platform.
+Identity, compute isolation, and data access are managed by the workspace platform.

 Trying to assess and manage every individual outcome of a self-service or automation-driven system leads to overhead without clarity.
 A better approach: Manage patterns, not instances.